Kukri: Classification

 Kukris can be broadly classified into two types: Eastern and Western.
 The Eastern blades are originated and named according to the towns and villages of Eastern Nepal.

-Kukris made in locations like Chainpur, Bhojpur, and Dhankuta in Eastern Nepal are excellent and ornate knives.

 Western blades are generally broader.
 Occasionally the Western style is called Budhuna, (referring to a fish with a large head), or baspate (bamboo leaf) which refers to blades just outside the proportions of the normal Sirupate blade.
 Despite the classification of Eastern and Western, both styles of kukri appear to be used in all areas of Nepal.

 There are kukri modelled on the one used by the Gorkhali General Amar Singh Thapa.
 The real one is archived at National Museum of Nepal and is more curvy in nature than other traditions.